isabella232/aspnet-webhooks-rest-sample/README.md

 1. Make sure that the ngrok console is still running, then press F5 to build and run the solution in debug mode.

+   >If you get errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
+Moving the solution closer to the root drive resolves this issue.

+   >If you update any dependencies for this sample, **do not update** System.IdentityModel.Tokens.Jwt to v5, which is designed for use with .NET Core.

 ### Use the app

 1. Sign in with your work or school account.